Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum DrawDown of -49.9 days of Intuitive Surgical is lower, thus worse.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -27.2 days is lower, thus worse.

 MaxDuration:

-• The maximum days under water over 5 years of Intuitive Surgical is 549 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum days below previous high over 5 years of Intuitive Surgical is 549 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: